Interview with Michael Mayr, Global Service Manager for Hitachi Data Systems

 I’m a member of the board of Directors.
-And together with Klaus Reile, as senior support account manager from NetApp, I lead the People Workstream.
+And together with Klaus Reile, as Senior Manager, Support Account Manager DACH & AOS, I lead the People Workstream.
 My existing work on T-Systems internal Zero Outage programme on behalf of Hitachi Data Systems’ (HDS) has enabled me to be part of the association.
 Indeed HDS has received the internal Zero Outage Award from T-Systems on two occasions, most recently at CeBIT 2016.

 I find the association’s work exciting, because Zero Outage is not at all about replacing any existing standards.
 The aim is instead to pool and define all existing standards at all levels of IT value creation in order to achieve outage-free IT.

 While the biggest risk in IT is posed by people, definitions are often neglected, not only in terms of technical qualification, but primarily in terms of soft skills (interpersonal competency and methodical competency)

 What exactly goes on in the People Workstream?